telerik/xaml-docs/controls/radautocompletebox/styles-and-templates/textboxstyle.md

     </Grid.Resources>
 {{endregion}}

->If you are using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) to style the controls, you would need to base that Style to the default TextBoxStyle of RadAutoCompleteBox named RadAutoCompleteTextBoxStyle.
+>If you are using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}) to style the controls, you would need to base that Style to the default TextBoxStyle of RadAutoCompleteBox named **RadAutoCompleteTextBoxStyle**.

 The last step would be to simply set the custom style as __TextBoxStyle__ of __RadAutoCompleteBox__: